medhaaga/Replicated-Spectral-Variance-Estimator/README.md

 # Replicated-Spectral-Variance-Estimator
- The repository will contain the simulations attesting to the better performance of RSV estimator while dealing with markov chain error estimation using parallel Markov chains.
+ The repository will contain the simulations attesting to the better performance of RSV estimator while dealing with Markov chain error estimation using parallel Markov chains.